bootphon/XLingCorrelation/README.md

 ### Segmented.py
 _Given segmented, ortho, gold_
-+ Get dict from phono to ortho (build it rather from CDI ?
-Cheating lil bit)
++ Get dict from phono to ortho (rather build it from CDI ?)

 + Nb/list of words, syllables, phones
 + Freq_top, freq_words, write these in files